dotnet/docs-aspire/docs/compatibility/9.0/azure-resource-name-scheme.md

 # Better Azure resource name scheme

-.NET Aspire 9.0 GA introduces a new Azure resource naming scheme that is more robust and flexible, but it is a breaking change from the previous version.
+In .NET Aspire 9.0 GA, the Azure resource naming scheme has been updated to a more robust and flexible system.
+This change addresses issues with the previous naming scheme, which caused problems such as name truncation and invalid deployments.

 ## Version introduced